multi cloud architecture

 By scrutinizing every single application right before re-architecting them, you may find opportunities for consolidation and integration that would help them to function more linkage once deployed in a multi-cloud environment.

-How to Implement Multi-cloud Architecture: Use Cases
+How to Implement Multi Cloud Architecture: Use Cases

-The usage of multi-cloud architecture is done for multiple reasons.
+The usage of multi cloud architecture is done for multiple reasons.
 Here we are going to discuss the most common use cases of multi-cloud architecture:

 1. Disaster recovery